 For article proposals for The Nomadic Journal, please email a one paragraph description of the subject and any relevant links.
 Attach your CV and any past writing examples.

 Both architecture and translation between German and English have played a large role in our mission, which is reflected by our name and logo.
 Many émigrés and immigrants live with an imaginary doppelgänger, the shadow of a life left behind that follows them upon relocation to another place and often, another language.
 Furthermore, the doppelhaus (“duplex”) is a twinned architecture type explored by several architects we have focused on from Vienna, specifically Adolf Loos and his protégé/colleague, Jacques Groag.

 The continuing inspiration for DoppelHouse Press is Claire Beck Loos (self portrait c. late 1920s).
 We produced the first English edition of her insightful and lively biography Adolf Loos — A Private Portrait in conjunction with a retrospective on Loos’ work that began in Prague, traveled to several countries, and was ultimately shown in 2011 at the Royal Institute of British Architects in London (more here on the exhibition).
 In addition to being a writer, Claire was also a respected photographer and took many of the well known portraits of Loos in his last years.

-DoppelHouse Press would not have been founded without Claire and those scholars and surviving family members who struggled to bring her work out of obscurity.
+DoppelHouse Press would not have been founded without Claire and those scholars, journalists, and surviving family members who struggled to bring her work out of obscurity.
 She was killed in the Holocaust in 1942, at Riga, just after her 37th birthday; for many decades following, her work was used without attribution or proper context as to her tragic fate.
 It is to the memory of Claire Beck Loos that we dedicate our continuing work.